 A central aspect of the Residency Training Program is the core curriculum.
-Courses are held on a daily basis throughout the PGY 2 and PGY 3 years, and three days a week in the PGY 4 year.
+Courses are held weekly for PGY-1s as they rotate through their psychiatry rotations.
+Residents have class daily during the PGY-2 and PGY-3 years, and two days a week in the PGY-4 year.
 These courses are integrated with the residents' clinical activities and are sequenced to correspond to the growth of clinical skills.
 Didactic courses provide the scientific and conceptual basis for practice, as well as a time to consider complex treatment issues away from the pressure of immediate clinical decision making.

 In addition to these courses, there are many didactic sessions that are held on a specific teaching service, attended only by residents while they are on that service.
 For example there is a course on the cognitive therapy of eating disorders offered to residents while they rotate on the inpatient unit where bulimic and anorexic patients are hospitalized.
-Similarly, PGY 1 residents attend unit-based courses while doing psychiatry rotations.
-Finally, there are some special seminars held for all residents, and these are described at the end of this section.
+There are also special seminars held for all residents throughout the year.

-Assessment and Management of Suicidal Behavior - Drs.
-Mary Sciutto and Richard Hersh- 3 sessions - An introduction to the basics of risk assessment and management of acutely and chronically suicidal patients.
+Assessing and Managing Suicidal Behavior - Dr. Mary Sciutto (3 sessions) - An introduction to the basics of risk assessment and management of acutely and chronically suicidal patients.

-Basic Psychopharmacology - Dr. Sander Markx - 8 sessions - This course offers the first year resident an introduction to the basics of psychopharmacolgy, such as how to choose medications, dosing, assessment of side effects, and relevant laboratory tests.
+Basic Psychopharmacology - Drs.
+Sander Markx and Bradley Miller (11 sessions) - This course offers the first year resident an introduction to the basics of psychopharmacology, such as how to choose medications, dosing, assessment of side effects, and relevant laboratory tests.

-Mental Status Exam - Dr. Maria Oquendo - 1 session - An interactive introduction to the elements of the mental status exam, including tools for observation, assessment, and description.
+Introduction to the Mental Status Exam - Dr. David Strauss (2 sessions) - An introduction to the elements of the mental status exam, including tools for observation, assessment, and description.

-Initial Psychiatric Note - Dr. Deborah Cabaniss – 1 session - This course reviews the basic elements of the initial psychiatric note, with emphasis on the writing of the history of present illness.
+Introduction to the Initial Psychiatric Note - Dr. Yael Holoshitz (1 session) - This course reviews the basic elements of the initial psychiatric note, with emphasis on the writing of the history of present illness.